coredump/VzBoT-UserMods/coredump/TripleZ10mm/README.md

 |6|M3x30 Dowel|[Amazon US][5]|Can also be found on hardware stores/McMaster.
 Unfortunately because *math* it does need to be metric and exactly 3mm.
 |3|M3 inserts||For the cable chain holding part on the back arm.

-## Parts you already have it or may want to use
+## Parts you already have or may want to use

 |Quantity|Part|Link|Extra info|